Higher Vector Bundles: Introducing higher vector bundles

-Let $G$ be a Lie groupoid, that we identify with its nerve, and let $G_{n,k}$ be the space of $(n,k)$-horns, which is diffeomorphic to $G_n$ whenever $n>1$.
-We define a {\bf higher vector bundle} $q: V\to G$ to be a simplicial vector bundle that is also a (set-theoretic) simplicial fibration, and that it is an {\bf $N$-vector bundle} if it has order $N$.
-Along this paper, we will work with higher vector bundles of finite order.
+\begin{definition} We define a {\bf higher vector bundle} $q: V\to G$ to be a simplicial vector bundle that is also a (set-theoretic) simplicial fibration.
+It is an {\bf $N$-vector bundle} if it has order $N$.
+A morphism of higher vector bundles $\psi:V\to V'$ is a smooth simplicial map that is linear over $G$. \end{definition}

+We restrict our attention to higher Le groupoids and higher vector bundles of finite order.
+We write $VB^\infty(G)$ for the category of higher vector bundles over $G$, and $VB^N(G)$ for the full subcategory of objects of order $N$.
+The total space $V$ is a higher Lie groupoid, see Proposition \ref{prop:equiv-def}.
+Note that if $N_G$, $N_V$ and $N_q$ are the orders of $G$, $V$ and $q$, then $N_V=\max\{N_G,N_q\}$.

 \begin{example}\